Kelvin Moses: College career

+Statistics

 Moses was injured and required season-ending surgery in 1998.

 Professional career

 Moses was signed by the New York Jets as an undrafted free agent on April 20, 2000.
 After being one of the final cuts during training camp, Moses returned home and prepared to restart his NFL career.
 Moses was resigned by the Jets on January 1, 2001.
 Moses was optioned by the Jets to the Frankfurt Galaxy in the NFL Europe league.
 Moses returned to the Jets in the fall and was a special teams standout for both 2001 and 2002 seasons.
-Moses' stats for the Jets were as follows:
+He made seven tackles for the Jets in 2002 and 15 tackles in 2002.